 Not only is the brain one of the most important organs in the body, it is also highly susceptible to long-term harm.
 Severe or repeated impacts to the skull, face, or neck can cause significant trauma to the brain, potentially causing permanent and debilitating damage to your cognitive function, mobility, and sensory capacity.

-If you suffered a serious injury to the brain in an accident caused by someone else’s negligence, talking to a personal injury attorney may be in your best interests.
+If you suffered a serious injury to the brain in an accident caused by someone else’s negligence, talking to a compassionate catastrophic injury attorney may be in your best interests.
 A qualified Johnstown traumatic brain injury lawyer could help you determine whether you have grounds to file suit, take stock of your recoverable damages, and pursue compensation for every form of harm related to your injury.

 Traumatic brain injuries (TBIs) usually stem from violent and sudden impacts from a foreign object against the outside of the skull.
 In particularly severe situations, an external object may penetrate the skull and directly damage the brain, but most TBIs are closed-head injuries that involve the brain being jostled around inside the skull.

 Mild traumatic brain injuries may not have any serious symptoms and often heal completely after a few weeks, although repeated instances of mild traumatic brain damage can have increasingly severe effects.
 Moderate to severe TBIs, such as concussions, on the other hand, can have lasting, sometimes permanent harm, and symptoms may manifest in a number of different ways over the days and weeks following an accident.